hinh2003/shoppe_order/readme.md

 Permissions explanation:

-cookies: Used to verify Shopee login status
+- `cookies`: Used to verify Shopee login status

-storage: Used to store user settings (e.g., selected year)
+- `storage`: Used to store user settings (e.g., selected year)

-scripting: Used to inject code into Shopee pages to calculate order statistics
+- `scripting`: Used to inject code into Shopee pages to calculate order statistics

-activeTab: Used to interact with the active Shopee tab
+- `activeTab`: Used to interact with the active Shopee tab

 Shopee Order does not include advertising, analytics, or tracking of any kind.
 If you have any questions, please contact us via the Chrome Web Store developer contact page.

 ---

-**Lưu ý**: Extension này không liên kết chính thức với Shopee. Đây là dự án độc lập được tạo ra để giúp người dùng thống kê đơn hàng của họ dễ dàng hơn.
+**Note**: This extension is not officially affiliated with Shopee.
+This is an independent project created to help users track their orders more easily.